 To be covered at the highest level of benefit and to ensure complete Care Coordination, the Plan requires that certain care, services, and procedures be preauthorized before they are provided.
 Pre-authorization requests are submitted to the Care Coordinators by a designated PCP, other PCP, specialty provider or other healthcare provider.
 Your Plan identification card includes instructions and the phone number for them to call.
 Depending on the request, the Care Coordinators may contact the requesting provider to obtain additional clinical information.
-This information will support the request for the Pre-authorization and to ensure that the care, service and/or procedure meet Plan and nationally accepted medical criteria, the Covered Member and healthcare provider will be notified, and the Care Coordinators will assist in redirecting care if appropriate.
+This information will support the request for the Pre-authorization and to ensure that the care, service and/or procedure meet Plan and nationally accepted medical criteria.
+If a request does not meet Plan and nationally accepted medical criteria, the Covered Member and healthcare provider will be notified, and the Care Coordinators will assist in redirecting care if appropriate.